andr-ew/crops/README.md

 ## what is a closure?

-simply put, a [closure](https://www.lua.org/pil/6.1.html) is a function returned by another function. what might seem like a strange pattern has many powerful uses in the lua language. closures allow regular functions to continuously manipulate private, “closed in” variables. if you’ve ever used an [anonymous function] as a callback, you’ve likely already used closures without even realizing it.
+simply put, a [closure](https://www.lua.org/pil/6.1.html) is a function returned by another function. what might seem like a strange pattern has many powerful uses in the lua language. closures allow regular functions to continuously mutate, or manipulate, local, “closed in” variables. if you’ve ever used an [anonymous function] as a callback, you’ve likely already used closures without even realizing it.

 ## what is crops?